 How to Use a Nail Set

 Drive the finish nail or casing nail as far as you can without hitting the wood—usually about 1/4-inch to 1/8-inch away from the surface.
 Make sure to drive the nail with straight blows to avoid bending the nail.
 If you accidentally bend the nail, pull it and replace it.

-Place the round, pointed end of the nail set on the head of the finish nail.
-Finish nails usually have a small dent on their heads to allow for placement of a nail set.
+Place the round, pointed end of the nail set on the head of the finish nail or casing nail.
+These nails have a small divot on their heads to allow for placement of a nail set.